-The Provost will bring faculty appointment recommendations to the President based on the work of search committees appointed by the Provost (see Appendix C for the faculty search process template).
-Members of the faculty will be appointed by the President.
-The Registrar and support staff for the academic office will be appointed by and responsible to the Provost.
-The Provost will advise the President concerning these appointments.
+The Provost brings faculty appointment recommendations to the President based on the work of search committees appointed by the Provost (see Appendix C for the faculty search process template).
+Members of the faculty are appointed by the President.
+The Associate Dean of Academic Administration and support staff for the Academics Office are appointed by and responsible to the Provost.
+The Provost advises the President concerning these appointments.